Folk high school: History

 Grundtvig, regarded as the founder of the folk high school, received inspiration for the concept from the English boarding schools, but Grundtvig's focus was not on formal education but on popular education.
 The idea was to give the peasantry and other people from the lower echelons of society a higher educational level through personal development; what Grundtvig called "the living word".
 The language and history of the fatherland, its constitution and main industries (farming) along with folk songs should be the guiding principles for an education based on a Christian framework.

 The first folk high school was established in 1844 in Rødding, Denmark.
 The school in Rødding, however, was somewhat aristocratic as chiefly civil servants and rich farmers were enrolled.

 Another pioneer for the folk high school was the teacher Christen Kold.
 His, for that time, highly unorthodox way of teaching gave the folk high schools a broader democratic basis in comparison to the initial religious focus.
 The teaching took place from November to March because students did farm work the rest of the year.
 Kold's goal was for students to return to the school regularly in the winter to continue their education.
 In the beginning only young men could attend the courses, but in 1861 young women also gained access to folk high schools when teaching began being offered from May to July.
 The men still only attended during winter.

 The breakthrough for the idea was the Second War of Schleswig in 1864 when Denmark had to surrender a large part of its territory.
 This incident allowed the growth of a new Danish consciousness and nationalism based on enlightenment of the people.
 Denmark's loss of territory to Prussia hit the Danish national consciousness hard, which became a catalyst for a new Danish identity.
 They established folk high schools all around the country and by 1867 twenty-one folk high schools had opened.
 Almost everyone working at the folk high schools had been an apprentice of Grundtvig.
 In 1918 the number of folk high schools in Denmark had reached 68.

 The modern folk high schools vary significantly.
 Some still have a religious focus but most of them are secular.
-The schools are still "Grundtvigian" folk high schools which means that their focus is on enlightenment, ethics, morality and democracy although they are not taught explicitly.
+The schools are still Grundtvigian folk high schools which means that their focus is on enlightenment, ethics, morality and democracy although they are not taught explicitly.
 The Grundtvigian philosophy is embedded in the teaching of various subjects, e.g. the arts, gymnastics, and journalism.
 Most of the schools have an area of expertise, for example sports, music, art or writing.
 Since no degree or diploma is awarded the teaching is freer and more informal than at ordinary educational institutions.
-Most Scandinavian folk high schools are boarding schools where the students live for 2–6 months., and some schools offer programs for an entire year.
+Most Scandinavian folk high schools are boarding schools where the students live for from two to six months., and some schools offer programs for an entire year.